What to Know About House Down Payment Gift Money

 - An organization that helps low-income first-time homebuyers

 - A Close friend that has a documented and clearly defined interest in the borrower

 - Government funding agency

 It is worth pointing out that down payment gift funds cannot come from someone with an interest in the sale of the property, such as the seller, real estate agent, builder, or some other associated entity.

 When you apply for a loan, your lender will look at your financial situation to work out their risk.
 This is known as underwriting and involves checking your credit score, your earnings, and any assets you have.
 The underwriters for your lender will look at the money in your bank accounts to ensure you have enough to pay the down payment.
 If there are large irregular deposits, they will want to know where they came from.

 There will typically only be issues with more considerable down payment gift funds.
-If you have been given money, which is more than half of your monthly income, or a gift which is more than one percent of the value of the home, there could be further checks required.
+If you have been given money, which is more than half of your monthly income, or a gift that is more than one percent of the home’s value, there could be further checks required.

 If you are fortunate enough to have a family member who can give you money towards your down payment, they may need to write a letter.
-This may be required by the underwriter to explain where the down payment gift money originated from.
+The underwriter may require this to explain where the down payment gift money originated from.